renderpci/dedalo/docs/config/config.md

 	DEDALO_TIMEZONE	`string`

-	Used to define the time zone of the project.
+	Used to defines the time zone of the project.
 It could be different of the server installation or the linux timezone.
 The time zone will be used to store the time stamp of the changes done by the users.

 	```php
 	define('DEDALO_TIMEZONE', 'Europe/Madrid');
 	```
-	> The time zone is set in the next code:
+	> The time zone is set in the next code line:
 	>
-	> date_default_timezone_set(DEDALO_TIMEZONE);
+	> ```php
+	>date_default_timezone_set(DEDALO_TIMEZONE);
+	>```
 	>
 	> It ensure that PHP has defined the time zone in the parameter.
 	>